codeyourweb/fastfinder/README.md

 a configuration file example is available [here](configuration.yaml.example) in this repository
 ```
 input:
-    path: [] # match file path AND / OR file name based on simple string ('?' and '*' wildcards are available for simple string) OR regular expression (regex have to be enclosed by "/<regex>/")
+    path: [] # match file path AND / OR file name based on simple string
     content:
         grep: [] # match literal string value inside file contente
         yara: [] # use yara rule and specify rules path(s) for more complex pattern search (wildcards / regex / conditions)